inf2381/fastlane-plugin-maestro/README.md

 ## About this plugin

 fastlane plugin for [maestro](https://github.com/mobile-dev-inc/maestro).
-You can directly pass the options to maestro or provide them in the file `fastlane/Maestrofile`
+You can directly pass the options to maestro or provide them in the file `fastlane/Maestrofile` when using the action `maestro_test`

 Additionally to the maestro action, this plugin provides an action to start an iOS simulator and install a given .app file to it.